 Well documented examples of the suffering routinely caused to animals used for food are numerous and easy to find.
 Note that these show suffering caused by standard farming practices.
 While unusually cruel treatment does occur, the standard treatment of farmed animals is enough to warrant the end of animal farming.
 Below are some links to more information.

-- The Australian film Lucent is a feature-length documentary about the vast yet largely unseen suffering inherent to Australia's pig farming industry.
+- The Australian documentary film Lucent, the forerunner to Dominion, is about the vast yet largely unseen suffering inherent to Australia's pig farming industry.

 - Chickens are one of the most abused animals whose suffering is often ignored.
 The websites Australian Chicken Farming and Australian Egg Farming document the horrific life of chickens used for meat and eggs.